viafintech/Barzahlen-Ruby/README.md

 end
 ```

-The requests issued by this gem call the api endpoints of Barzahlen, which are stored in constant variables in the configuration.
+The requests issued by this gem call the api endpoints of viafintech, which are stored in constant variables in the configuration.

-The `division_id` and the `payment_key` can be found in the [Barzahlen Control Center App][control_center_app] and **must** be set in the configuration if you want to use the gem.
+The `division_id` and the `payment_key` can be found in the [Control Center App][control_center_app] and **must** be set in the configuration if you want to use the gem.

 ## Idempotency Support

 Per default this client lib is also supporting idempotency.
 An idempotent request is simply sending the same request again.
 This is very useful if a network failure happens or our system fails to process your request and you can simply resend the request.

-For further documentation please refer to the [Barzahlen API v2 Documentation][api_documentation_idempotency].
+For further documentation please refer to the [viafintech API v2 Documentation][api_documentation_idempotency].

 A `slip request` object has idempotency built in and can be retried (**send**) as often as it is needed as long as the same object is used.